agrc/gis.utah.gov/about/policy/sgid/index.md

 - The entity providing the dataset should lack the internal **capability** to publicly serve the data (such as through an existing ArcGIS Online organization).
   - We may chose not include a dataset if an entity has the capability to share it but lacks server capacity or is trying to reduce data storage costs.
 - Datasets should be a **core and vital** GIS layer for the state (for example, land ownership category boundaries).
+- Datasets should have a **stable schema**.
+Clients may be using the datasets directly from the database and may be relying on the presence and order of specific fields.
 - Datasets should have **accurate metadata** that meets our [minimum metadata standards]({% link about/policy/metadata/index.md %}).

 ---